anuj-kapil/cheatsheets/RMD/cheatsheet.md

 to a long format.
-In the example, the wide format variable ‘id’, ‘age’, ‘height’, ‘weight’ are collapsed into a measure/value pair for each ‘id’, ‘name’ (subject). ‘dcast’ is the another function to convert a long form data to a wide form data. <br>
+In the example, the wide format variable ‘id’, ‘age’, ‘height’, ‘weight’ are collapsed into a measure/value pair for each ‘id’, ‘name’ (subject). ‘dcast’ is the another function to convert a long form data to a wide form data.

 ``` r
 # Data Transformation